ultrasupernew/sockrage/README.md

 - Open your web browser and go on http://"your server address":"your choosen port"
 - Create a project and assign references to this project.

 #####A reference is like a table in the database where you can push and retreive data.
-After your created this reference, you'll have to assign it to the SockRage javascript object (see below)
+After your created this reference, you'll have to assign it to the SockRage javascript object on the client side (see below)

 ##Client side